sm2774us/full_stack_interview_prep_2021/README.md

 **Tips:**
 ---
-Whether you learned your web development skills through online self-study or through a traditional classroom, chances are, you’re at least half-ready  for an interview, especially if you were diligent in your studies.
-If that’s the case, these HTML5 interview questions will serve as a great refresher.
+Whether you learned your web development skills through online self-study or through a traditional classroom, chances are, you're at least half-ready  for an interview, especially if you were diligent in your studies.
+If that's the case, these HTML5 interview questions will serve as a great refresher.
 If not, then they are a good gauge of your employment prospects unless you really prepare for the interview.
-Either way, relax and don’t sound like a robot spitting out recorded answers.
-Over-rehearsing won’t land you the job but it may get you an interview horror story.
+Either way, relax and don't sound like a robot spitting out recorded answers.
+Over-rehearsing won't land you the job but it may get you an interview horror story.
 Remember that one of the most important things you can do is to bring a portfolio of past web work examples.
 Beyond knowing the ins and outs of HTML, it is the one thing that can truly demonstrate the quality of your work, and it can open the door to many web development jobs.
 Good luck on your interview!

 ---